CleanChoice Energy is at it again & needs to be stopped.

 Speaking of the Attorney General:

-To her credit, in August, AG Maura Healey released her second report on how Massachusetts residents who contract individually with competitive electric suppliers continue to lose millions of dollars per year due to bad deals.
+To her credit, AG Maura Healey has published reports on how Massachusetts residents who contract individually with competitive electric suppliers continue to lose millions of dollars per year due to bad deals.

-In December, the AG petitioned the Mass.
+The AG has also petitioned the Mass.
 Department of Public Utilities to investigate how this market is affecting low-income people and the rate assistance programs that support low-income people.
 The DPU has not opened a docket on the AG’s request.

-To go a step further, in January, AG Healey filed legislation that would ban suppliers from contracting directly with residential customers for new contracts after Jan.
-1, 2020.
+To go a step further, AG Healey has also filed legislation that would ban suppliers from contracting directly with residential customers for new contracts.
 The legislation would NOT change municipal aggregation programs or the markets for commercial and industrial electric supply.

 What about Green Municipal Aggregation?